By Paul d'Anjou, Twitch growth expert

 How many Twitch clips per day on TikTok without algorithm penalty?

-1–3 clips per day is the safe zone.
-Past 5/day, the algorithm dilutes your reach per post (each clip "steals" reach from the others).
+1 to 3 clips per day is the safe zone.
+Past 5 per day, the algorithm tends to dilute your reach per post (each clip "steals" reach from the others).
 Multi-streamer agencies work around this by spreading volume across accounts, not by stacking on one account.

 Will TikTok detect reposted Twitch clips?

-Yes, via audio + visual fingerprinting.
-But TikTok doesn't penalize the repost if you transform the clip: 9:16 reframe + captions + added hook = treated as new content.
+Yes, via audio plus visual fingerprinting.
+But TikTok doesn't penalize the repost if you transform the clip: 9:16 reframe plus captions plus added hook equals new content.
 A raw export with no transformation gets reach-suppressed.

 How long does it take to edit a Twitch clip for TikTok?